zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 the batch, while another test agent processes tests from the GUI.

-It is important to note that if a test is tagged with a queue value that no test agent processes it will never be processed.
+It is important to note that if a test is tagged with a queue value that no test agent uses it will never be processed.

 In the end, all completed tests will end up in the same database and will be mixed when looking for completed tests for the same domain name